-If you borrow from PenFed you can take advantage of No origination fee, application fees or early prepayment fees.
+If you borrow from PenFed you can take advantage of None, application fees or early prepayment fees.
 The returned check fee is $30.
 You’re given a 5-day grace period to make your monthly payment.
 Afterwards the late fee is 20% of the amount you pay in interest each month.
 Late payments aren’t reported to credit agencies until you’re 30 days past due.

 Pros and Cons